WHFA: History

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WIBU, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC made a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WIBU was assigned to 1310 kHz, which was changed to 1210 kHz in 1931.
+On March 29, 1941, the station moved to 1240 kHz, its location ever since, as part of the implementation of the North American Regional Broadcasting Agreement.

-The station was founded in 1925 by William C. Forrest as WIBU.
-Forrest is regarded as an early pioneer of Wisconsin broadcasting.
-The sequentially assigned call letters of WIBU were quickly adopted to mean "Wind Is Being Used" or "Wind Is Behind Us" as Forrest utilized windmills to generate electricity for the station.
-The station's studios were housed in a streamlined art-modern style building located on N2349 WIBU Road in Poynette.Veteran Wisconsin Public Radio announcer Jim Packard, announcer of Whad’Ya Know?, was among WIBU alums.
+Studios were housed in a streamlined art-modern style building located on N2349 WIBU Road in Poynette.Veteran Wisconsin Public Radio announcer Jim Packard, announcer of Whad’Ya Know?, was among WIBU alums.

 In the spring of 1988, WIBU gained national notoriety in national media as it adopted an all polka format, which lasted until 1991.
 In 1999 the format changed to Music of Your Life.

 WIBU was sold to Starboard Broadcasting in 2001 and became WHFA, carrying Starboard's Catholic religious format, branded Relevant Radio.